jeffreyjosephh22/osticket-prereqs/README.md

 - Heidi SQL

 <h2>Installation Steps</h2>Hi, welcome to my first tutorial!
-First things first we need to create a virtual machine using the Microsoft Azure portal.
-We will be using a VM which is a remote computer.
+The first thing we need to do is create a virtual machine using the Microsoft Azure portal.
+A virtual machine is a remote computer.
 We are using a VM in order to protect our physical machine just in case anything fails.
 Then create a resource group and title it "osTicket".
 Afterwards create a VM with 2-4 CPUs.
 In this example I will be using 4 CPUs virtual machine.

 <p>
 <img src="https://i.imgur.com/0Ifuu0y.png" height="887%" width="1848%" alt="Disk Sanitization Steps"/>